ChildSafetyExperts.com - Take control of your child safety

 There are three types of car seats available:

-Infant Seats (Used specifically for infants up to 22 pounds or 26 inches long.)
-Although there are many brands and features to choose from, all infant car seats have one thing in common: they are designed to support a developing infant's back, neck, and head.
+Infant car seats are designed specifically for infants up to 22 pounds or 26 inches long.
+Although there are many brands and features to choose from, all infant car seats have one thing in common: they are designed to support a developing infant’s back, neck, and head.
 Infant car seats should be installed rear-facing (facing the back window of your vehicle) in the center of your back seat.
 For added convenience and comfort for baby, many models are available with a stay-in-car base that not only allows you quick installation, but easy and gentle removal from the car without waking your sleeping baby (a feature parents love).

 Infant car seats offer two restraint systems:

-Infant-Toddler (Convertible) Seats (For use with newborns up to approximately 20 pounds, then converts to a car seat for infants 20 to 40 pounds.)
-They are so named because they can be converted from a rear-facing infant seat to a forward-facing seat.
+Designed for newborns up to approximately 20 pounds, then converts to a car seat for infants 20 to 40 pounds.
+Convertible car seats are so named because they can be converted from a rear-facing infant seat to a forward-facing seat.
 This means that from birth to around the time she reaches her first birthday, your baby can keep the same car seat.
 An added bonus is that she gets to face the front of the car like everyone else.

 Convertible car seats offer three restraint systems: